UO Equal Pay Case Dismissed

 McShane also addresses retention raises — a strategy common in academia in which a professor applies for jobs elsewhere to elicit a better counteroffer from the university at which she already teaches.

-Freyd alleges that the UO’s practice of awarding retention raises causes a disparate impact on female professors in the psychology department.
+Freyd alleges that the UO’s practice of awarding retention raises causes a disparate impact on female professors in the Department of Psychology.
 During her case, she said there was a salary gap of at least $15,000 and as much as $25,000 between male and female full professors, the result of the UO’s practice of offering retention raises, according to court documents.

 According to the court document, Freyd offered evidence that the UO has “offered retention raises sufficient to keep female professors who have outside offers 40% of the time, while they have offered sufficient raises to keep male professors with outside offers 62% of the time, which indicates that the University retained women at a rate of only 65% of the rate that they retained men.”